 • disability studies and eco-criticism

-Parker is very good at both introducing these theories in logically ordered ways, and he also explains difficult concepts in plain language without detracting from their actual complexity.
-He is disarmingly frank, explaining to readers why most of the theories studied will be secular and leftist, but also fair and judicious—he goes out of his way, for instance, not to repeat the usual myths about New Criticism that provided two generations of post-structuralists with simplistic straw-man arguments, and yet he also brings the needed political critique to New Criticism as well.
+Parker is very good at introducing these theories’ inner logic, and he also explains difficult concepts in plain language without detracting from their actual complexity.
+He is disarmingly frank, explaining to readers why most of the theories studied will be secular and leftist, but also fair and judicious.
+He goes out of his way, for instance, not to repeat the usual myths about New Criticism that provided two generations of poststructuralists with simplistic straw-man arguments, and yet he also brings the needed political critique to New Criticism as well.
 His examples of how to “apply” the various critical schools to individual texts are clearly explained, and his classroom anecdotes make the work of interpretation feel situated and even dramatic.

 Now for some complaints.
-I do find Parker’s prose style fairly condescending.
+I do find Parker’s prose style condescending.
 He has the wry tone of a middle-school teacher trying to cajole the class into settling down, except for those moments when his voice lowers and he imparts a serious lesson—in this book, almost always a lesson in the language and affect of identity politics.
-These lessons—such as his claim that feminism means nothing less or more than “taking women seriously and respectfully”—tend to make the various critical theories seem much less radical than they in fact are.
-Most feminist literary theory is about abolishing the patriarchy, considered as an exploitative class relation upheld by material structures.
-But Parker never quite puts things so bluntly, for fear, I suppose, of scaring away the students.
+These lessons tend to make the various critical theories seem much less radical than they in fact are, such as his claim that feminism means nothing less or more than “taking women seriously and respectfully.”
+Most feminist literary theory, however, is about abolishing the patriarchy, considered as an exploitative class relation upheld by material structures.
+Parker never quite puts things so bluntly, for fear, I suppose, of scaring away the students.
 I completely understand that fear, but, still, the students should not be misled.
 Reading this book makes one understand how what is called political correctness is not only not a form of radicalism, but a de-radicalizing.
 Sometimes, Parker is so conciliatory to all parties that he almost strikes the tone of one making a speech to the U.N. or some such body:

 Indeed, French feminism, Anglo-American feminism, and the rest of the world’s feminism have long since moved beyond that unfortunate binary opposition that has for some years seemed to oversimplify feminism into French feminism versus Anglo-American feminism, when actually, of course, feminists of all stripes learn from each other, and feminist thinkers come from every race and class and from all over the world.